 Melina on the Rooftop

 With unforgettable views, attentive staff and a superbly designed interior – Melina on the Rooftop is a perfect place to unwind with a drink in hand.
-Its Greek cuisine is highly praised by punters, and while there is plenty of ouzo to indulge in, there’s also a cute cocktail menu alongside a selection of fine wines and craft beers.
+The Greek cuisine is highly praised by punters, and while there is plenty of ouzo to indulge in, there’s also a cute cocktail menu alongside a selection of fine wines and craft beers.
 Worth the elevator ride up to the 13th floor.

 An icon of Carlton, Jimmy Watson’s houses one of the area’s best-kept elevated secrets, Wolf’s Lair.
-Enjoy the intimacy of the petite bar or sit up in the treetops amongst the perfectly manicured gardens.
+Enjoy the intimacy of the petite bar or sit up in the treetops among the perfectly manicured gardens.
 There’s a selection of refreshing beers and ciders, plus a range of local and international wine and bubbles.